 I’ve been talking to someone lately about gender roles and the like.
 It got me thinking.
 These days, being a certain gender seems to entail doing some really interesting things.

-Conversely, a man is supposed to care about his appearance, but no too much, be tough and unfeeling but also not a total jerk.
-And if you want bright colours to wear? forget it!
-You wanna cry? that’s not manly.
+A man is supposed to care about his appearance, but no too much, be tough and unfeeling but also not a total jerk.
+Bright colours?
+Forget it.
 According to who though?
-I certainly know the heroes of ancient epics would vehemently disagree!
+The heroes of ancient epics would vehemently disagree!

 Take something like high heels.
 Often used as a symbol of femininity or womanhood, and yet high heels used to be considered masculine.

 High heels were designed to keep your feet in stirrups while riding a horse.
 Otherwise all they are doing ruining your feet.
 And as women do sometimes, they decided they wanted to adopt it to become more masculine.
 As per usual, men balked and decided to scrap the whole idea.
-I believe something similar happened with Lego in the 80’s. “what!? playing with blocks? are you gay!?” just because girls started playing with them.
-What makes something masculine?
+I believe something similar happened with Lego in the 80’s. playing with blocks becaume gay, just because girls started playing with them.
+It begs the question: What makes something masculine?
 That women are not doing it?
 And vice versa?
 Strip away all the cultural nonsense, and what is left?